 - The Graduate Committee also has the option of changing the outcome of the comprehensive examination from failed to passed.

 - If the Graduate Committee finds that a negative decision for a second attempt at the comprehensive examination is academically and procedurally sound, the negative decision has to be approved by the Director.
-If after a second failed attempt the Director and the Graduate Committee recommend to the Chair of the Science Graduate Council that the student will be required to withdraw on academic grounds: the student may appeal the recommendation to withdraw by following the procedures outlined in the School of Graduate studies calendar.
+If after a second failed attempt the Director and the Graduate Committee recommend to the Chair of the Science Graduate Council that the student will be required to withdraw on academic grounds: the student may appeal the recommendation to withdraw by following the procedures outlined in the School of Graduate Studies and Postdoctoral Affairs calendar.